 The Company's chief operating decision maker ("CODM") regularly reviews disaggregated financial information for various operating segments.
-The financial information regularly reviewed by the CODM consists of (i) Biopharmaceuticals and (ii) Exemplar, each an operating segment which were also determined to be reportable segments.
+The financial information regularly reviewed by the CODM consists of (i) Biopharmaceuticals and (ii) Exemplar, each an operating segment that was also determined to be a reportable segment.
 The Biopharmaceuticals reportable segment is primarily comprised of the Company's legal entities of Precigen and ActoBio.
 See Note 1 for a description of Precigen, ActoBio and Exemplar.
 Prior to January 1, 2023, corporate expenses were not allocated to the segments and were managed at a consolidated level.
-Corporate expenses, include costs associated with general and administrative functions, including the Company's finance, accounting, legal, human resources, information technology, corporate communication, and investor relations functions.
-Corporate expenses exclude interest expense, depreciation and amortization, gain or loss on disposals of assets, stock-based compensation expense, loss on settlement agreement, and equity in net loss of affiliates and include unrealized and realized gains and losses on the Company's securities portfolio as well as dividend income.
-Beginning in the first quarter of 2023, the Company allocated certain corporate expenses to Precigen as its operations directly benefited from these expenditures, and are now included in the Biopharmaceuticals reportable segment.
+Corporate expenses, include costs associated with general and administrative functions, including the Company's finance, accounting, legal, human resources, information technology, corporate communication, and investor relations.
+Corporate expenses exclude interest expense, depreciation and mortization, gain or loss on disposals of assets, stock-based compensation expense, loss on settlement agreement, and equity in net loss of affiliates and include unrealized gains and losses on the Company's securities portfolio as well as dividend income.
+Beginning in the first quarter of 2023, the Company allocated certain corporate expenses to Precigema is to operations directly benefited from these expenditures, and are now included in the Biopharmaceuticals reportable segment.
 As presented in Note 15, the prior year period has been reclassified to conform to the current period's presentation.